Slideshow Pictures: Low Testosterone -- Low T Causes, Symptoms and Treatments

 Testosterone Use and Cancer

-There's some concern that long-term use of testosterone may cause prostate cancer in older men.
-Men taking testosterone will need regular checkups to look for early signs of prostate cancer.
-This covers: All men over 50, men over 40 with a family history of prostate cancer, and all African American men.
+Some researchers are concerned that long-term use of testosterone treatments may cause prostate cancer in older men.
+They advise that men taking testosterone need regular yearly checkups for early signs of prostate cancer.
+This is suggested for all men over 50, men over 40 with a family history of prostate cancer, and all African American men, as these groups are at higher risk for developing prostate cancer even without added testosterone treatments.

 Who Should Not Take Testosterone?